ansys/pyhps-data-transfer/doc/source/user_guide/permissions.rst

 set_permissions and check_permissions
 -------------------------------------

-set_permissions takes a list of RoleAssignment objects with fileds resource, role and subject.
+set_permissions takes a list of RoleAssignment objects with fields resource, role and subject.

 * resource: set resource type  with the dir path and ResourceType.
 * role: assign role to the resource.
 Allowed values are reader, writer and admin.